Mamut3D/mamut3d.github.io/docs/content/blog/2022-08-27-pizero-backup-server.md

 ## The summary

 I am quite happy with the result.
 For a long time I was unable to find a reasonable use case for my Raspberry Pi which was just lying around doing nothing (this seems to be the case for many of my friends and colleagues with Pi).
 I have learned a thing or two along the way and obtained some reasonably priced backup locality.

+## 2022.07.10 update

+Well in the end I was not able to solve the issue with ZeroTier disconnecting on Android after random amount of time.
+This was especially annoying when I was trying to upload some larger backups.
+I have switched to similar service - [Tailscale](https://tailscale.com).

+Tailscale is build on top of  WireGuard and has clients for Android, Pi, Window and Mac...
+They also generously provide free tier for single admin with up to 20 devices which is awesome.
+I was able to deploy the solution on my remote RPi Zero through ssh using ZeroTier and all went fine.
+Currently I have kept ZeroTier and Tailscale running next to each other.
+Tailscale client works as expected on Android and they even provide Android Quick Setting button which is a really nice touch.